The Data Behind Gender-Based Car Insurance Pricing

 Do men always pay more for car insurance than women?

 Not always — and not everywhere.
-Young men typically pay 10–13% more than young women for full coverage, but this gap shrinks to less than 1% by age 30.
-In seven states (California, Hawaii, Massachusetts, Michigan, Montana, North Carolina, and Pennsylvania), gender is banned as a pricing factor entirely, meaning men and women pay the same base rate.
-In some national datasets, women actually pay slightly more on average when all age groups are combined, because older women slightly outnumber older men in driving populations.
+On average, men pay about 5–6% more than women nationally for full coverage, but this gap is much larger for young drivers (up to 12–13% for teens) and shrinks to less than 1% by age 30.
+In seven states — California, Hawaii, Massachusetts, Michigan, Montana, North Carolina, and Pennsylvania — gender is banned as a pricing factor entirely.
+In some states, women actually pay slightly more than men, reflecting local actuarial differences.

 At what age does gender stop affecting car insurance?